BolandTech/bootstrap-grid-icon-practice/README.md

 ### Stretch
 1. Adding as many rows, columns, and icons as you'd like, create your own challenge and swap with a friend!

+2. Once you've completed all of the challenges, check out the <a href="https://fontawesome.com/icons?d=gallery&m=free">Font Awesome Library</a>.
+Feel free to swap the icons for ones that you like.